IT-EXPERTS-AT/tagger/taggercli/README.md

 The `report create` command first scans your AWS account (specified in your configuration, see *Configuration* for more information) and compares the tags of found resources with tags specified in your configuration file.
 A html report is generated showing the results from the comparison.
-Please see the taggercore [README](../taggercore/README.md) for a list of supported resources.
+If no region is specified via `--region` the default from the configuration file is used.

 ### Tag all
 The `tag all` command first scans a given AWS region and your global resources.
 It displays a list of all the found resources and applies tags found in the configuration file.
+If no region is specified via `--region` the default from the configuration file is used.

+### Supported resources
 Please see the taggercore [README](../taggercore/README.md) for a list of supported resources.